 “Just people,” I say.
 “Anyway, the Irish came over in droves back then.
 That would have been Thomas Columbus Boyle’s father.”

 Conner wanders off to find a pile of broken bricks and other rubble.
 Taking his best pitching stance, he hurls bricks at the stable wall.

-Diligent Thomas works his way across the cemetery, taking forever, reading every stone caught in brief loyalty and according the poor dishonored dead that small respect.
+Diligent Thomas works his way across the cemetery, taking forever, reading every stone caught in briar and weeds and according the poor dishonored dead that small respect.
 He holds the bike wheel on one shoulder.
-The sun catches his straight, red hair and glints off the metal bicycle spokes like a postmodern halo.
+The sun catches his hair and glints off the metal bicycle spokes like a postmodern halo.

 We prowl the stones, occasionally losing sight of each other among the undulating hills of dried golden grass and brown stalks of last years Black-Eyed-Susans.
 The cemetery is bigger than it looked at first.
 Sun sliding toward late afternoon, I think we won’t find it.
 I try to remember Thomas Columbus’s children: Howard, Robert, Catherine, Albert, Blanche and Angora plus the dead children whose names I’ve never heard.